National Grid offers options to meet gas supply constraints

 National Grid offers options to meet projected gas supply constraints

-Options to meet long-term natural gas supply constraints for the downstate region include a deepwater liquidified natural gas port for the waters off Long Island, two barges that could deliver liquified gas during peak demand times and a pipeline that National Grid has long proposed, according to a company report.
+Options to meet long-term natural gas supply constraints for the downstate region include a deep-water liquefied natural gas port for the waters off Long Island, two barges that could deliver liquefied gas during peak demand times and a pipeline that National Grid has long proposed, according to a company report.

 The report was released Monday in response to a state settlement last year over its controversial moratorium on new gas hookups, In it, National Grid laid out the pros and cons of seven different large-scale and so-called distributed solutions to its gas supply constraints, along with green-energy options to help further curtail use.